 The site itself has not changed significantly since the previous PEA (JBA, 2019) and ecological surveys of 2019 and 2020.
-The site is a former agricultural field bordered by a ditch to the south and hedgerows on three sides (except for the eastern boundary) which have begun to return to nature and is essentially scrub and semi-improved grassland with tall ruderal encroachment.
+The site is a former agricultural field bordered by a ditch to the west and hedgerows on three sides (except for the southern boundary) which have begun to return to nature and is essentially semi-improved grassland with tall ruderal encroachment.